Corporate Governance

 • Review the Group’s statements on internal control systems and the policies and process for identifying and assessing business risks and the management of those risks by the Group, review annually the Company’s risk policy statement and risk appetite statement.

-• Review annually the Group’s insurance covers
+• Review annually the Group’s insurance covers.

-The Board is satisfied that John Booth has adequate recent and relevant commercial and financial knowledge and experience to chair the committee.
+• The audit committee convenes at least twice a year.
+The Board is satisfied that Bob Beveridge has adequate recent and relevant commercial and financial knowledge and experience to chair the committee.

-Remuneration committee
+Remuneration Committee

 Nomination committee